tardate/LittleArduinoProjects/PIC/GettingBlinky/UsingC/README.md

-# #390 GettingBlinky/UsingC
+# #390 Getting Blinky with PIC C

-Getting up and running building XC8 C projects on MacOSX and a PIC12F675.
+Getting up and running building XC8 C projects on macOS and a PIC12F675.
 Let's get Blinky again!

 ![Build](./assets/UsingC_build.jpg?raw=true)

 ## Notes

-The [LEAP#331 GettingBlinky](../) project was a simple test of the PIC12F675 with PIC assembler.
+The [LEAP#331 Getting Blinky with PIC Assembler](../) project was a simple test of the PIC12F675 with PIC assembler.
 See that project for details of the PIC12F675 Development Board I'm using.

-As the PIC12F675 is one of the lowerend 8-bit chips in the PIC family, I wasn't sure at first how well it might be supported by C compilers.
+As the PIC12F675 is one of the lower-end 8-bit chips in the PIC family, I wasn't sure at first how well it might be supported by C compilers.
 Well, I shouldn't have been concerned.
 In addition to support from independent compiler makers, Microchip offer their own XC Compilers